When you look at the Allrounder Bar from Gungnir, one of two thoughts is likely to pop into your head:

 It has been tested thoroughly under various stresses and loads to reveal a very sophisticated solution that is capable of handling whatever you can throw at it.

-At $799 (before any special offers from Gungnir) shipped, it's a premium barbell at a premium price.
-This barbell isn't for everyone (more on that later), but if you have the budget and the need, it's revolutionary and awesome.
+Originally priced at $799, Gungnir has refined its manufacturing process to bring the price down to $599.
+It’s still premium barbell at a premium price, and it’s not for everyone (more on that later), but if you have the budget and the need, it’s revolutionary and awesome.

 Sleeves & Spin